 The base salary of each particular executive officer (including each of the NEOs) is determined by an assessment by the Compensation Committee of each executive officer's performance, a consideration of competitive compensation levels in companies similar to the Corporation and a review of the performance of the Corporation as a whole and the role each executive officer played in the Corporation's performance.
 The corporate objectives used to evaluate performance are set out every year in the Corporation's annual report to shareholders together with a review of the previous year's performance against that year's objectives.
-At the end of 2015 it was determined that the 3 Vice Presidents compensation had not been raised for several years and had fallen behind the salaries paid by the comparator companies for similar roles and their compensation was increased in order for it to remain competitive.
+At the end of 2015 it was determined that the 3 Vice Presidents compensation had not been raised for several years and had fallen behind the salaries paid by the comparator companies for similar roles and their compensation was increased starting in 2016 in order for it to remain competitive.

-Upon conducting an industry analysis, it has been determined that the Corporation's base salary levels remained somewhat below those of its comparators.
+Upon conducting an industry analysis at the end of 2017, it was determined that the Corporation's base salary levels are at similar levels or slightly above those of its comparators.
+It was decided that salaries for officers in 2018 would remain unchanged.